top of page

 Empower Others

-Leverage this process to try and group resources from common geographic areas.
+This process can be leveraged to try and group resources from common geographic areas.
 Make sure someone is empowered to lead that group and get back to you with status.
 This expectation should be established at the beginning of the project.

 Make sure the Meetings Scheduled Make Sense

-Since you will have people either staying up late or working early, you need to give them a good reason to attend your calls.
-Establish a clear agenda for each call and provide linkage to the appropriate documentation.
+Since the focals you selected will have people either staying up late or working early, the project manager needs to give them a good reason to attend calls.
+The project manager needs to establish a clear agenda for each call and provide linkage to the appropriate documentation.

-If you plan on having recurring meetings, set a clear communication plan with the participants early in the project.
-You want to include only critical SME's from each geographic area who can report status as well as provide feedback if any technical discussion is required.
+If recurring meetings are planned, the project manager sets a clear communication plan with the participants early in the project.
+Only critical SMEs from each geographic area can report status as well as provide feedback if any technical discussion is required.
+Of course, alternates can be defined if those SMEs are not available.

 Teach Others to Communicate Effectively

-Sometimes there are cultures that have a more timid style than those from other countries.
-If this happens you need to set expectation on how people should communicate.
+Sometimes resources have a more timid style of communication than others.
+The project manager can help by setting expectations on how people should communicate.
 For example, if there is an urgent item that a resource needs to follow up on it is not enough that they just send an email and wait for a response.
 If the other person doesn't follow up, they must become a pest and IM that resource.

-Also, it must be coached that sending IM's that repetitively say: "Hi, Daniel" are not enough.
+Also, it must be coached that sending IMs that only say: "Hi, Daniel" is not enough.
 Sending an IM should involve a greeting immediately followed by a question.
 For example: "Hi, Daniel.
 Did Joseph get back to you with the data mapping document?
-As a reminder, we need this end of day."
+As a reminder, we need this by end of day."

-Sometimes, if the recipient only sees "Hi, Daniel" as an IM ping, they may be too busy to immediately respond and they may be waiting for you to type a follow-up IM with the actual question.
-If they don't see it, they'll assume you had no question.
+Sometimes, if the recipient only sees "Hi, Daniel" as an IM ping, they may be too busy to immediately respond and they may be waiting for the actual question.
+If they don't see it, the assumption may be that there was no question.

 In conclusion, managing distributed teams is a challenging proposition but not an impossible one.
 If clear expectations are made regarding communication this will help avoid any ambiguity.